Elyse Blondell

 Elyse Blondell began her fellowship with NUREC as part of the NATURA early-career fellowship to explore nature-based solutions for urban resilience.
 She is currently working on developing a conceptual diagram linking urban ecosystems, green infrastructure, and ecosystem services to inform planning strategies.
 She is also authoring a white paper to provide actionable recommendations for urban ecosystem management, with plans for submission to the Journal of Extension.
 Her work aims to support practitioners and inform municipal planning strategies.

-In the future, Elyse plans to pursue a PhD to further explore the role of evidence-based research in shaping policy and practice.
+Elyse is particularly interested in advancing more inclusive and equitable approaches to climate policy and governance.
 In her free time, Elyse enjoys reading, traveling, and exploring new neighborhoods in London.